I have wide ranging research interests, but my current projects include:

 The Ethics of Optimality: Values and Formalization in Social Decision-Making

 This project considers a class of decision methods such as cost-benefit analysis (CBA) in which decisions are based on maximizing a quantified good, and focuses on the problem that such methods may ignore fundamental ethical values such as justice, fairness, and equity.
 For example, if gains go to the already well-off, a change may be an overall improvement but may increase inequality and thus injustice.
-I draw on work in ethical theory, metaethics, philosophy of economics, and legal theory to evaluate responses to this problem, including one response that incorporates moral preferences — such as a “taste” for fairness — into the CBA process itself and another that restricts policy interventions to Pareto improvements, where no one is made worse off.
+Building on my previous research on value pluralism, I draw on work in ethical theory, metaethics, philosophy of economics, and legal theory to evaluate responses to this problem, including one response that incorporates moral preferences — such as a “taste” for fairness — into the CBA process itself and another that restricts policy interventions to Pareto improvements, where no one is made worse off.
 Ultimately, I claim that results of quantified optimality should be used as only one component in political decision-making processes and cannot replace the political process with a formal, quantificational method.

 Formalization and Mathematization in Economics

-Algorithmic Racial Discrimination: a Social Impact Approach
+Algorithmic Discrimination: A Social Impact Approach

 My first book Moral Reasoning in a Pluralistic World (McGill-Queen’s University Press, 2015) addresses the question: How should we reason morally in a pluralistic world, in which we share multiple values (honesty, fairness, benevolence etc.) but interpret and prioritize these in different ways?